3 Bolshoi Tryokhsvyatitelsky Pereulok, room 411

 Phone: +7(495) 772-95-90, ext.
 22746

-The Department consists of more than 50 highly qualified specialists in various fields of law, who fully provide educational activities in bachelor’s and master’s degrees.
-So, Ordinary professor of the University O.M.
-Oleynik teaches the discipline “Business law” in the bachelor’s degree programs of the Faculty of Law, which is devoted to the study of private and public law principles and the fundamentals of the formation of the legal regime for doing business in Russia.
-Within the framework of this discipline, business activity is analyzed as a form of economic activity of a person, manifestations of his personal qualities and positions.
-Students are invited to study the system of requirements for business activity regardless of the forms of its implementation; the system of control, which includes various types and forms of state and municipal control over business; the content, grounds for imposing and procedure for implementing legal liability in the field of business; the main remedies for protecting the rights of entrepreneurs.
+The School comprises over 80 highly qualified specialists in various fields of law, who fully support the educational activities of the undergraduate and graduate programs.
+For example, Professor O.M.
+Oleynik, a tenured professor at the university, teaches the course “Entrepreneurial Law” in the Bachelor’s program of the Faculty of Law.
+This course is devoted to the study of private and public law principles and the foundations of the formation of the legal regime for doing business in Russia.
+This course analyzes entrepreneurial activity as a form of human economic activity, manifestations of their personal qualities and attitudes.
+Students are invited to study the system of requirements imposed on entrepreneurial activity, regardless of its form; the control system, including the various types and forms of state and municipal oversight of business; the content, grounds for imposition, and the procedure for implementing legal liability in business; and the main means of protecting the rights of entrepreneurs.

-In addition to general issues about the subject, methods, and sources of PIL, as well as conflict of laws rules as the basis of legal regulation of international private law relations, this course examines the main branches of PIL: international property law, international intellectual law, international commercial law, international transport law, international settlement law, international civil procedure, international commercial arbitration.
+Associate Professor E.V.
+Mokhova is a leading lecturer in the course “Private International Law”, which is taught in the bachelor’s program and is dedicated to an in-depth study of current issues in the theory and practice of cross-border relations affecting the main branches of private international law.
+In addition to general issues regarding the subject, methods, subjects, and sources of private international law, as well as conflict of laws rules as the basis for the legal regulation of cross-border relations, this course examines the main branches of private international law: international property law, international intellectual property law, international commercial law, international transport law, international settlement law, international civil procedure, and international commercial arbitration.